 overseas.

-growing up without an economic safety net due to hard times and family issues.
-Sometimes bills
+from growing up without an economic safety net due to hard times and family issues.
+Sometimes

 His work ethic was mind-boggling at times.
 Dad always had two jobs: He kept a "steady" job as a postal carrier for over thirty years on the same Kansas City, KS mail route and worked evening shows; all while finding time for other pursuits.